osmbe/website/en/_posts/motm/2017-08-18-gaurav-thapa.md

 My mapping has evolved from earlier days as today I spend a lot more time editing the work of other people, verifying the geometry traced with the latest satellite imagery and ground truthing data of Kathmandu and Pokhara that has already been uploaded to OSM.

 ## How do you map?
 I map both on the ground and remotely.
 I use various tools to map on OSM but majority of the time I use JOSM (55% according to hdyc).
 As OSM is central to my work and as an OSM trainer it is important for me to use a variety of tools to map so that I can teach people the most effective tool to use as well as be able to recommend them the correct tool depending on their constraints.
-There is no point recommending OSMTracker for Android to an iPhone user or any of the mobile apps for someone who doesn’t use a smartphone.
+There is no point recommending OSMTracker for Android to an iPhone user or any of the mobile apps for someone who doesn't use a smartphone.
 Similarly, drawback of using online editors is huge in countries with poor internet connections like Nepal.

 ## Which tools do you use?